 This is a need-based grant (need is determined by Student Financial Aid) for graduate students who are Texas residents.
 Each student may receive up to $1,500 per semester, with a maximum of $3,000 per year.
-(DO NOT SEND THIS APPLICATION TO THE OFFICE OF GRADUATE STUDIES.)
+(DO NOT SEND THIS APPLICATION TO THE OFFICE OF GRADUATE AND PROFESSIONAL STUDIES.)
 The application is now located on the Scholarships and Financial Aid website.
 Turn the completed form in to the Scholarships and Financial Aid office (located in the Pavilion, 2nd floor).

 Research and Presentation Grants

 Purpose: The Graduate Student Research and Presentation Grant Program is supported by the Office of Graduate and Professional Studies and by funds provided by The Texas A&M Association of Former Students.
 The purpose of the program is to support graduate student research or travel to make presentations or conduct research by reimbursing students for some of the eligible expenses incurred.